Shale gas refers to natural gas that is trapped within shale

 Schematic Geology of Natural Gas Resources

 Diagram showing the geometry of conventional and unconventional natural gas resources.
 Image by EIA.
-Click on the map for a larger view.
+Click for a larger view.

 Conventional Gas Reservoir